-14.4.
-Irregular singularities

-Our fractional operations defined in Chapter 1 give transformations of ordinary differential operators with polynomial coefficients, which have irregular singularities in general.
+16.4.
+Irregular singularities.
+Our fractional operations defined in §2 give transformations of ordinary differential operators with polynomial coefficients, which have irregular singularities in general.
 The reduction of ordinary differential equations under these operations is a problem to be studied.
 Note that versal additions and middle convolutions construct such differential operators from the trivial equation.

-A similar result as in this paper is obtained for certain classes of ordinary differential equations with irregular singularities, namely, unramified irregular singularities (cf. [Hi], [HiO], [O10]).
+A similar result as in this paper is obtained for certain classes of ordinary differential equations with irregular singularities (cf. [Hi]).